peterkuma/ccbrowse/README.md

 Begin with creating a new repository:

-    ccloud create ccloud
+    ccbrowse create ccbrowse
-    cd ccloud
+    cd ccbrowse

 This will create a directory containing the profile specification and directories where layers and cache will be stored.

-Because ccloud does not come with any data in the distribution, you first have to import some.
+Because ccbrowse does not come with any data in the distribution, you first have to import some.
 [Create a new account](https://reverb.echo.nasa.gov/reverb/users/new) on the NASA ECHO service.
 Open `config.json`, and enter login details for the account you just created